Tertiary educational educational institutions in Accra

 National Film and Television Institute

 By virtue of Supreme Military Council Decree 151 of 1978, the National Film and Television Institute was founded as a public institution of higher learning in 1978.
-In 1998, NAFTI updated its three-year diploma programs to four-year degree programs and partnered with the University of Ghana, Legon.
-The Institute now grants Bachelor of Fine Arts degrees through the University of Ghana, Legon.
+In 1998, NAFTI updated its three-year diploma programs to four-year degree programs with Legon.
+The Institute now grants Bachelor of Fine Arts degrees.

 HIGHER EDUCATION IN GHANA